 It is worth emphasising that EHE families choose to join PLACE because they want to access its provisions!
 However, joining PLACE does not mean that children have to "go to everything".
 This is our parent-led scheme that we have invented and negotiated with our partner school, and we can tailor it to a significant extent to suit personalised learning - within the constraints of the current PLACE Parental Agreement and PLACE Committee negotiations.

 Naturally, it is part of the parental Agreement that children registered with PLACE will engage regularly with the enrichment sessions provided, and that they will attend all agreed sessions, thereby ensuring responsible use of public funding.
-However, from Year Eight, children are required to attend a number of preparatory academic sessions prior to commencing GCSEs.
-All PLACE students are required to take a minimum of five GCSEs by year eleven (these must include English, English LIterature and Mathematics at higher or foundation level).
+However, from Year 8, children are required to attend a number of preparatory academic sessions prior to commencing GCSEs.
+All PLACE learners are required to take a minimum of five GCSEs by Year 11 (these must include English Language and English Literature, and Mathematics at either higher or foundation level).

 As ever, families are free to avoid any topics or materials that conflict with their religious or ethical beliefs.
 PLACE parents are home educators; nobody has to cover any topic that they don’t choose to cover, as long as each child is getting “efficient full-time education suitable to his age, ability and aptitude; and to any special educational needs he may have.”
 (Section 7 of the Education Act 1996)